blakewilsonquantinuum/lambeq-public/docs/glossary.rst

     IQP circuit
         Instantaneous Quantum Polynomial.
 A circuit which interleaves layers of Hadamard :term:`quantum gates <quantum gate>` with diagonal unitaries.

+    loss function
+        In machine learning, a function that estimates how far the prediction of a :term:`model` is from its true value.
+The purpose of training is to minimise the loss over the training set.

     matrix product state (MPS)
         A factorization of a large tensor into a chain-like product of smaller tensors. ``lambeq`` is equipped with :term:`ansätze <ansatz (plural: ansätze)>` that implement various forms of matrix product states, allowing the execution of large :term:`tensor networks <tensor network>` on classical hardware.